logicmonkey/curves/README.md

 Catalogue of various GeoGebra tinkerings...

+lm_vanhoeij.ggb
+    * tacnode from Mark van Hoeij's paper.
+    * got it to work but some hacking to the parametrization required
+    * INVESTIGATE

+lm_tacnode.ggb
+  Wikipedia Tacnode
+    * tangent line T1
+    * tangent conic T2 (my work using Lagrange's approach as described by Wildberger)
+    * my parametrization using algorithmic approach

 lm_watt_linkage.ggb
     * locus of a watt linkage wih a=4
     * with tangent line and tangent conic